JuliaAI/ScientificTypes.jl/README.md

-  articulate their data type requirements in a generic, purpose-oriented way, and who are furthermore happy to adopt an existing convention about what data types should be used for what purpose (a convention that has been successfully adopted in an existing large scale Julia project)
+  articulate their data type requirements in a generic, purpose-oriented way, and who are furthermore happy to adopt an existing convention about what data types should be used for what purpose (a convention first developed for the MLJ ecosystem, but useful in a general context)

 ## What's provided here?